Estimated reading time: 5 minutes

-My main issue with both products was the hot water leaking through the machines and burning me.
 The Q-redew says to specifically use distilled water and I had no idea what this meant.
 I saw many people online using bottled water and thought this was it.
-But after a few burning sessions I decided to go to the pharmacy and read the labels of these waters to see which one was distilled.
-I found nothing.

 One day while I was waiting for my acne prescription at rite aid, I took a walk around the isles and finally found gallons of distilled water for only $2.
-I immediately purchased the water and used it with both machines and finally the leakage stopped.
-So my first recommendation if you are planning to buy either of these devices is to make sure you find distilled water, it will make all the difference and the steamer will function as it is intended to.
+After using this water on both devices, the leaking finally stopped.

 I am using the Q-redew for my pre-poo treatments and the 2 in 1 steamer for my deep conditioner.
-Low porosity hair needs the heat from the steamer to open up the cuticles and allow the product to penetrate into the hair; which I was completely disregarding while doing my pre-poo treatments.
-The same goes for deep conditioning, I have even seen suggestions to warm up the deep conditioner before applying, which works even better.
+Low porosity hair needs the heat from the steamer to open the cuticles and allow the product to penetrate the hair, which I was completely disregarding while doing my pre-poo and deep conditioning treatments.

 Now to my review: